uclaacm/react-native-course/08-react-anatomy-and-components/README.md

   );
 }
 ```
 Here we introduce `props` (short for properties) which is an input to our `Hello` functional component.
 You can think of `props` as a JavaScript object that holds all the information that makes our functional component work.
+In this case, our `props` object contains the variable `name`

 We can edit our `<Hello/>` tag to now take an input called `name`.
+Note how it's spelled exactly the same and in the same case as our new property.
 ```jsx
 <div className="App">
   <p>